heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-volatile-layer.md

      You get the quadkey tree index with metadata for the requested partition and its parent and children partitions.

-   - To get partition metadata using the OLP Metadata Service:
+   - To get partition metadata using the platform Metadata Service:

      1. Create the `PartitionsRequest` object.